HannahBark/barnes/april.md

-## Acute Melancholy is noticeable in those who have gone a long way into this matter,
+## April

-whereas a light giggling, dancing fancy seems to support those in the very first stages; brief of thought; cut of concentration; a tendency to hop, skip and jump, and to misplace the eye at every single or several manifestation of girl in like
+Acute Melancholy is noticeable in those who have gone a long way into this matter, whereas a light giggling, dancing fancy seems to support those in the very first stages; brief of thought; cut of concentration; a tendency to hop, skip and jump, and to misplace the eye at every single or several manifestation of girl in like